-The Alliance provides a detailed list of all documentation that must be submitted in the credentialing application package.
-Only internationally educated applicants need to undergo the credentialing process to determine if their education is substantially equivalent to an accredited Canadian physiotherapy program.
+The Alliance provides a detailed list of all documentation that must be submitted in the Credentialling Application Process Guide.
+Only internationally educated applicants need to undergo the credentialling process to ensure that their education is not substantially different from an accredited Canadian physiotherapy program.

-The Alliance now uses a Declaration of Identity document to simplify requirements for identification.
-This document makes it easier for internationally educated individuals who have difficulty in providing a birth certificate from their home country to create one document for the credentialing and examination process.
+The Alliance uses a Declaration of Identity document to simplify requirements for identification.
+This document makes it easier for internationally educated individuals who have difficulty in providing a birth certificate from their home country to create one identity document for the credentialling and examination process.

-h) acceptable alternatives to the documentation if applicants cannot obtain the required documentation for reasons beyond their control i) how applicants can contact your organization j) how, why and how often your organization initiates communication with applicants about their applications

-The Alliance has a policy that allows for the acceptance of sworn statements before a legal authority in lieu of full documentation when an individual is truly unable to access the required documentation.
+h) acceptable alternatives to the documentation if applicants cannot obtain the required documentation for reasons beyond their control full documentation when an individual is truly unable to access the required documentation.
 For example, this may apply in the case of a refugee.
-The College would also accept the alternative documentation that The Alliance had accepted.